chnm/bom/api-docs/api-reference.md

 Response JSON (indexed by parish ID):

 ```
+[
     {
-    [
-        "id": 3
+        "id": 1,
-        "name": "St. Thomas Southwark"
+        "name": "Alhallows Barking",
+        "canonical_name": "All Hallows Barking"
         . . .
-    ],
-}
+    },
+]
 ```

 #### Individual bills

 This endpoint returns the entirety of the Bills data and populates the table under the `Parishes` tab.
+This endpoint is the primary way for viewing and interacting with the full dataset.

 ```
 GET /bills